richpeck/exception_handler/README.md

 ## Locales

-`0.7.5` introduced flexible locales.
+`0.7.5` introduced flexible locales:

-By default, `ExceptionHandler`
+This means `ExceptionHandler` calls its "message" by the status code of the exception.

 ---